Iowa City, IA

 - Pallets

-- Past use: compost facility
+- Past use: compost at the Compost Facility

 - Particle board: regular garbage